 The book’s subtitle, after all, is A Family History, and through most of its first half Henry is present more as chronicler than participant.
 He speaks with fond admiration of his older sister Judy and all she did for him and his mother.
 He idolizes the masculine ideals embodied by his older brothers: Chuck, who’s sent to Vietnam with the army and ends up helping orphans, and Jack, who the young Henry imagines as a frontier cowboy in Colorado.
 He reveals a tender confusion about his mother’s life during his childhood — though looking back, he can see she was unhappy — and his alcoholic father, too, who Henry says he has no memory of before his eighth birthday, receives careful attention even in his absence.

 That intense focus on the lives and emotions of those around him is probably what Thomas Larson, author of The Memoir and the Memoirist, means when he calls Sweet Dreams an “unselfish” memoir.
 It’s also unselfish for not being accusatory or angry toward those who caused Henry pain over the years, emotional or otherwise.

 But Sweet Dreams is unselfish in a less tangible way, too: through what other reviewers have praised as the “vivid,” “photographic” descriptions of Henry’s childhood, readers are able not only to experience his memories, but to revisit their own.
 It’s impossible to read Henry’s sprawling, reverent descriptions of his earliest years without wondering whether you could remember yours in as much detail, and if you try, after dipping into Sweet Dreams for a few pages, you’ll be pleasantly surprised at how much comes rushing back.
-That seems like the greatest praise we can heap on anyone.subscribe to Ploughshares?
+That seems like the greatest praise we can heap on anyone.Might we be so bold as to suggest that you subscribe to Ploughshares?